-We do not intend to pay dividends on our common stock so any returns will be limited to the value of our stock.
+We do not intend to pay dividends on our common stock, so any returns will be limited to the value of our stock.

 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
+In addition, the terms of our loan and security agreement with Hercules restrict our ability to declare or pay any cash dividend or make a cash distribution on any class of stock or other equity interest.
 Any return to stockholders will therefore be limited to the appreciation of their stock.